1. Violeta Nikolic, University of Belgrade, Vinča Institute of Nuclear Sciences, Serbia, Serbia

-Magnetic behavior of the magnetite nanoparticles synthesized by hydrothermal method was investigated in detail by SQUID measurements, established by Nikolić et al .
-To get better insight in behavior of the prepared sample subjected to the thermal treatment, a more detailed thermo-gravimetric analysis was performed (thermal analyzer TA-SDT 2090).
-TG and DTA curves were measured by standard protocol.
+The magnetic behavior of nanoparticles of magnetite coated with oleic acid (〖Fe〗_3 O_4/OA), synthesized by the hydrothermal method, was investigated in detail by SQUID measurements, performed by Nikolić et al. .
+In order to get a better insight into the behavior of the prepared sample subjected to heat treatment, a more detailed thermo-gravimetric analysis was performed (thermal analyzer TA-SDT 2090).
+TG and DTA curves were measured by a standard protocol.
 Additional measurements of the sample dried under the lowered pressure were also performed.
-Results revealed that processes observed as a consequence of a thermal treatment has strong exothermic nature; the most intense DTA maximum is observed at T = 289 °C. Having on mind results of XRD and TEM analysis , as well that magnetite to hematite phase transformation presents exothermic process: Fe3O4+1/4 O2= 3/2 α-Fe2O3+∆H, ∆H=115 kJ〖mol〗^(-1) [2,3], observed exothermic process is ascribed to Fe3O4→α-Fe2 O3 phase transformation at low temperatures (<300 ℃).
-Conversion of Fe3O4→α-Fe2O3 at such low temperature is observed for the first time, and still presents open question.
+The results revealed that the processes, observed as a consequence of heat treatment, have a strong exothermic nature; the most intense DTA maximum is observed around T = 289 ° C. Having in mind the results of XRD and TEM analysis , as well as that the transformation of the magnetite phase into hematite represents an exothermic process: 〖Fe〗_3 O_4+1/4 O_2= 3/2 α-〖Fe〗_2 O_3+∆H, ∆H=115 kJ〖mol〗^(-1) [2,3], the observed exothermic process is attributed to 〖Fe〗_3 O_4→α-〖Fe〗_2 O_3 phase transformation at low temperatures (<300 ℃).
+The observed behavior could be ascribed to the presence of cation deficiency in the magnetite crystal lattice.

 The author is gratefully acknowledged Dr N. Cvjetićanin for thermogravimetric measurements.